-Massey's environmental management programme reflects the growing need to protect the environment and use resources of land, water, soil, plants, and animals in a balanced and sustainable way.
+The Master of Environmental Management reflects the growing need to protect the environment and use resources of land, water, soil, plants, and animals in a balanced and sustainable way.

-There are opportunities to gain advanced knowledge in current land and water based environmental management or specialise in the policy or economic side of environmental management.
-There is also the possibility of increasing you skill set by studying courses in important environmental management tools and techniques like GIS, Remote Sensing and Life Cycle Assessment.
+This programme will help you gain advanced knowledge in current land and water-based environmental management.
+You could specialise in the policy or economic side of environmental management.
+You can also study courses in important environmental management tools and techniques like GIS, Remote Sensing and Life Cycle Assessment.
 Your study will cover the following topics:

 You'll gain an in-depth understanding of how the natural environment functions.
 You will also learn how societal values, needs and attitudes are reconciled with the need to maintain the integrity of ecological systems.